SIAM-IMA-Manchester/SIAM-IMA-Manchester.github.io/index.md

 - 13:00 - 13:30.
 Python and the two-language problem - Kaustubh Roy.
 - 13:30 - 14:00.
 An introduction to numerical linear algebra in Julia - Michael Jones.
 - 14:00 - 14:30.
-An object orientated approach to the finite element method using oomph-lib - Alexander Philips
+An object orientated approach to the finite element method using oomph-lib - Alexander Phillips
 - 14:30 - 15:00.
 Colourful fluid dynamics: Behind the scenes - Balwinder Singh

 Pizza and soft drinks will be available from 15:00 onwards.